 “Did you send it yet?”

-The same awkward text every month.
-No one wants to be the enforcer, so contributions slip.
+The same uncomfortable text every month.
+Nobody wants to be the one chasing people down, but somebody always has to.

 “Who’s actually keeping track?”